Sculptor, Painter, Biological Illustrator

 Artist's Statement - Assemblage

 Stylistically, I'm influenced by the aesthetic and cultural tradition of fine artists and folk artists and their use of non-traditional materials.
 I'm drawn in by the power, spontaneity, and passion shown in these works, enriched as they are by the historical reference of the material itself.
 There has never been a time in my life when I haven’t been a beachcomber, daydreamer and seeker of visual inspiration.
-I am an impassioned collector and scavenger of wooden fishing buoys and floats, miscellaneous metal fragments, and used hardware as material for my art.
+I am an impassioned collector and scavenger of wooden fishing buoys and floats, miscellaneous metal and wood fragments, and used hardware as material for my art.

 Many of the sculptures I create represent marine based wildlife.
 There is no question that the wellbeing of our threatened and endangered flora and fauna face serious challenges ahead, and particularly those that depend on a healthy marine environment.
 This is usually in my thought process as I tinker about my workshop.